imaginethepoet/bootapp/README.md

 version:1.3

 This is my blank starter bootstrap 3 dev environment.
 I rolled this out into a quick pacakge so I can be up and running with a new site in a matter of moments.
+Sometimes I just want to start building fast and this is my solution to that.

-It's quick dirty and includes the current version of bootstrap3.
+It's quick dirty and includes the current version of bootstrap3 less.
 I only wrote the gruntfile.js and demo.html (based on my own HTML5 boilerplate), custom.less, application.js as well as the structure and architecture of the build ouput. - but the rest comes from a variety of other sources and fantastic projects.
 Including animate.css, media reporter, bootstrap3,